 My background is a bit different for a software developer in that I’ve spent most of my career working as a bench scientist in the life sciences industry.
 At school my favourite subjects were biology and chemistry, and from a young age I wanted to work in a healthcare related field to help treat and cure diseases, so I chose to study biological sciences at university.

 After completing my undergraduate and postgraduate degrees at Glasgow University, I worked in research and development for a number of different pharma and biotech companies.
 During my time in the lab I got to be part of some really interesting healthcare projects, including new types of drugs for diabetes, Schizophrenia and Parkinson’s disease, a bedside blood-typing device, cell therapies for treating cancer, and blood tests to profile a person’s allergies.

 Besides science, my other big passion growing up was technology and I spent a few years learning to program in my spare time with the goal of one day being able to use it in my day job.
 My attempts eventually led me to CodeClan, a digital skills academy based in Scotland, and in November 2019 I left my job and joined their 16-week full-time course in Professional Software Development.

-The experience was pretty intense but ultimately very rewarding and I finished the course in March 2020 armed with a new set of skills and a determination to find my first job as a software developer.
+The experience was pretty intense but ultimately very rewarding and I finished the course in March 2020 armed with a new set of skills and a determination to find my first job as a full stack developer.